allinurl/goaccess/README.md

 spot suspicious activity, unusual traffic patterns, brute-force attempts, scanners, bots, and anomalous requests directly from your logs.

+This fork also includes a batch DFIR-oriented profile for offline HTTP log
+analysis:

+    ./goaccess access.log --log-format=COMBINED --profile ir-http -o report.html

+See [IR HTTP Profile](./docs/IR_MODE.md) for the current scope and usage.

 While the terminal output is the default output, it has the capability to generate a complete, self-contained, real-time [**`HTML`**](https://rt.goaccess.io/?src=gh) report, as well as a [**`JSON`**](https://goaccess.io/json?src=gh), and